nimble-technology/nimble-miner-public/README.md

 ./nimble-networkd keys add YOUR_WALLET_NAME

 ```
-After you've entered your passphrase, your wallet shoud be successfully created and the output “address: nimblexxxx” is confirmation of that!
+After you've entered your passphrase, your wallet will be created and the output “address: nimblexxxx” is confirmation it was successful.
 Copy the generated Nimble Address and save your wallet information in a safe place.

 # Recover your wallet